duniter/duniter/doc/Protocol.md

 > UD(t = 0) means UD#0 which does not exist.
 However, UD#0 is a currency parameter noted **[ud0]**.

 ###### Calendar time
-Calendar time is the one provided by the blocks under `ConfirmedDate` field.
+Calendar time is the one provided by the blocks under `MedianTime` field.
 This time is discrete and unit is second.

 > *Current time* is to be understood as the last block calendar time written in the blockchain.